Retail Boot Camp

 How it works

-- Eight weeks of in-person and Web-based sessions, facilitated by business development and retail experts
+- Eight weeks of in-person sessions, facilitated by business development and retail experts

 - Detroit-specific topic are also addressed, including introductions to select neighborhoods and key stakeholders, as well as opportunities and resources

 - Program culminates with a Showcase, where up to three successful graduates are awarded prize packages worth $5000 and which may include: